GDN-007 - Gdansk Private City Tour with Old Town, Oliwa Cathedral & Sopot#Shore Excursions #City Tours

 Discover the best of Gdansk waterfront, medieval old town and the stories of Solidarity movement that have shaped today’s modern Polish society.

-Itinerary starts from a nearby port of Gdynia and will take you to admire the Oliwa Archcathedral, dedicated to The Holy Trinity, Blessed Virgin Mary, and St. Bernard.
+Itinerary starts from cruise port or your hotel and will take you to admire the Oliwa Archcathedral, dedicated to The Holy Trinity, Blessed Virgin Mary, and St. Bernard.
 The cathedral holds works of art in Renaissance, Baroque, Rococo and Classical style of great artistic value as well as a unique organ of 7896 pipes and 110 registers.

 Sopot’s unavoidable spine is ‘Heroes of Monte Cassino’ Street, an attractive mall stretching from the railway line to the pier.
 Many of the towns cafes and places of entertainment line its pedestrianized length, some of which can be found in the unmissable Crooked House.

-Tour comes to an end with a return transfer to Gdynia port.
+Tour comes to an end with a return transfer to cruise port or hotel.